sooriyaarachchi/pybites.github.io-src/content/codechallenge27.md

 * [PRAW docs](https://praw.readthedocs.io/en/latest/) - probably your number one goto.
 The easiest way to get PRAW running is to [create a virtual env](https://pybit.es/the-beauty-of-virtualenv.html) and do a `pip install praw` and follow the docs.

-* [Reddit API resources page](https://github.com/reddit/reddit/wiki/API) - OAuth for authentication / check out API limits / links to other wrapper modules.
+* [Reddit API resources page](https://github.com/reddit/reddit/wiki/API) - info on OAuth / API limits / links to other wrapper modules.

 ### Please share

-While you're at it, if you like this challenge upvote it [on Reddit]() or retweet it on [Twitter]().
-The more people coding with us == more possible PR submissions to feature in our end-of-the-week review == the more we all learn from this!
+While you're at it, if you like this challenge upvote it [on Reddit](https://redd.it/6ml3hv) or retweet it on [Twitter](https://twitter.com/pybites/status/884702973795987458).
+The more people coding with us == more possible PR submissions for our review == the more we all learn from this!

 ## Getting ready